-'I'm so sick and tired, literally tired, of COVID-19-related insomnia,’ one UK nurse wrote on Twitter in April.
+'I'm so sick and tired, literally tired, of COVID-19-related insomnia,’ one UK nurse wrote on Twitter during the first wave in April 2020.
 ‘Anyone else suffering?’

 1 in 3

-of 1,563 medical staff surveyed in China amid the COVID-19 outbreak said they experienced insomnia symptoms
+of 1,563 medical staff surveyed in China amid the initial COVID-19 outbreak there said they experienced insomnia symptoms

 Source: 2020 study, Frontiers in Psychiatry